genomicsclass/leanpub/manuscript/modeling.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/modeling/modeling.Rmd).

 Different genes vary differently across biological replicates.
 Later, in the hierarchical models chapter, we will describe one of the [most influential statistical methods](http://www.ncbi.nlm.nih.gov/pubmed/16646809) in the analysis of genomics data.
 This method provides great improvements over naive approaches to detecting differentially expressed genes.
-This is achieved by modeling the the distribution of the gene variances.
+This is achieved by modeling the distribution of the gene variances.
 Here we describe the parametric model used in this method.

 We want to  model the distribution of the gene-specific standard errors.
 Are they normal?
-Note that we are modeling the population standard errors so CLT does not apply even though we have thousands of genes.
+Keep in mind that we are modeling the population standard errors so CLT does not apply, even though we have thousands of genes.

 As an example, we use an experimental data that included both technical and biological replicates for gene expression measurements on mice.
 We can load the data and compute the gene specific sample standard error for both the technical replicates and the biological replicates